OlaAlasmari/CPIT405_Project/README.md

 - Traditional Saudi proverbs with detailed explanations.
 - Interactive map integration using Google Maps.
 - Favorite system to bookmark stories and proverbs.
-- Bilingual support (Arabic and English).
-- Audio narration for stories and proverbs.
-- Geo-location notifications when near landmarks.
-- Offline mode to access saved stories without internet.

 ---
 ## Screenshots